yjr927/cse15l-lab-reports/index.md

 working directory:/home
 cd using the commanc with no arguments has no ouputs, it only changes the direction to home

-##cd using the command with a path to a directory as an argument
+##cd using the command with a directory argument
 working directory:/home/lecture1
 change current directory to lecture1
 ![Image](2.jpg)

-##cd using the command with a path to a file as an argument.
+##cd using the command with a file argument.
 working directory:/home/lecture1/
 an error occur becasue cd cannot works for file, it only works for directory